bentley-historical-library/migration-tools/ead/agents/openrefine.md

 Character encoding issues, which we found just by looking and which we are handling on a case-by-case basis.
 Hopefully we didn't miss any.

-  4. Text transform on 1 cells in column WORKING: grel:value.replace('Ã©', 'é')
+  4. Fill down 1 cells in column Source

+Makes sure we aren't missing any sources.
+These are required in ArchivesSpace.

+  5.

 See above.